Here is the latest on the 64 Ohioans charged in the Jan. 6, 2021, Capitol insurrection

 @LairdWrites

-This article originally appeared on The Columbus Dispatch: Ohio residents still getting arrested for Jan.
-6 Capitol insurrection
+This article originally appeared on The Columbus Dispatch: January 6 Capitol riot: Ohio residents still getting arrested